Oscar Nelson: Early life and early career

-Political and trade union career
+Tenures as state treasurer (1923–1925) and state auditor (1925–1933)

 Nelson was elected state treasurer in 1922.
 In 1924, Nelson won election as the Auditor for the state of Illinois and re-elected in 1928.
 In 1931, Nelson was tried on charges of malfeasance for refusing to close banks even though he knew they were in poor financial condition.
 Nelson was acquitted after a state court ruled juries had no jurisdiction over state officers.

-Nelson succeeded BSEIU founding president, William Quesse, a close friend and political backer who had died of cancer on February 16, 1927.
+As auditor, Nelson succeeded BSEIU founding president William Quesse, a close friend and political backer who had died of cancer on February 16, 1927.
 Nelson resigned due to health concerns on September 3, 1927.
 Jerry Horan, a BSEIU organizer whose primary job was to act as Quesse's chauffeur, was elected Nelson's successor on September 6, 1927.

+Later career

 A Republican, Nelson was appointed a member of the Republican National Committee's platform drafting panel in 1937.

-Other activities

 Nelson retired from electoral politics in 1932, but continued to serve served in a number of appointed capacities (most notably on a factory conversion commission after World War II).
 He was also president and owner of the Unity Oil & Gas Corporation.

 Death

-Oscar Nelson died (most probably of a heart attack) in his home in Geneva, Illinois, in 1951.
+Oscar Nelson died (most probably of a heart attack) in his home in Geneva, Illinois in 1951.